timm/tested/docs/onTodo.md

   http://doi.acm.org/10.1145/363347.363387 <a href="https://www.oilshell.org/archive/Thompson-1968.pdf">(PDF)</a>
 [^Welford62]:  Welford, B. P. (1962).
 "Note on a method for calculating corrected sums of squares and products".
 Technometrics.
 4 (3): 419–420. doi:10.2307/1266577.
 JSTOR 1266577.

+# treating code as true and finished

+no as woething tat continally needs to be tamed

+## not testing code

+## not configuring code

 # bad smells1
 code too long: using 1000 lines when 100 will do